 Catering to this market has a huge spillover effect on all other segments.

 With their various interests and love for innovation, millennials are creating opportunities for the hotel industry in 2023 and beyond.

 Threats to the hotel industry

-This again is a crucial part of the SWOT analysis of Hotel industry.
+This again is a crucial part of the SWOT analysis of the Hotel industry.

 Alternative lodging like Airbnb has already posed enough threat to the hotel industry.

-1. Boutique Alternatives: Cheaper and more robust hospitality services are mushrooming each day.
+- Boutique Alternatives- Cheaper and more robust hospitality services are mushrooming each day.
 Airbnb is the primary threat to the hotel industry, for that matter.

-2. Prevalent Conditions: Civil unrests in some foreign countries can dampen down hotel industry both directly and indirectly.
+- Prevalent Conditions: Civil unrest in some foreign countries can dampen the hotel industry both directly and indirectly.

-3. Worse-Than-Expected Economies: The hotel industry is still reeling back from the aftermath of the world’s recession.
-Unfavourable interest rates and low disposable income has cut down dramatically footfall in most hotels across the world.
+- Worse-Than-Expected Economies: The hotel industry is still reeling back from the aftermath of the world’s recession.
+Unfavourable interest rates and low disposable income have cut down dramatically footfall in most hotels across the world.

-Technology has a huge role to play in all the four sections of SWOT analysis of Hotel industry but we will leave that to be covered in detail in another post.
+Technology has a huge role to play in all four sections of the SWOT analysis of the Hotel industry but we will leave that to be covered in detail in another post.